-- Antoine Viviani, founder and artistic director
+- Antoine Viviani, founder and director, artistic director

-- Natacha Delmon-Casanova, artistic accompaniment
+- Natacha Delmon-Casanova, residency program manager and artistic support

-- Bernard Russie, field manager
+- Bernard Russie, site manager

 - Doriane Bouisset, communications manager